A thrombus is a blood clot in the circulatory system. It attaches to the site at which it formed and remains there, hindering blood flow.

-DVT can be a life-threatening condition; blood clots can break off and travel through the bloodstream before coming to block arteries higher up in the body.
+DVT can be a life threatening condition; emboli can travel through the bloodstream before blocking arteries elsewhere in the body.

-- Venography involves a dye injected into a vein in the affected leg.
+- Venography: For venography, a doctor will inject a dye into a vein in the affected leg.
 This dye makes the vein visible on some types of X-ray, such as a fluoroscopy.
-If this shows blood flowing slower than usual in the vein, it may indicate the presence of a thrombus.
+If the scan shows a slower-than-usual blood flow through the vein, a thrombus may be present.

-- Blood tests may be used to check for an inherited blood clotting disorder.
-This may be necessary in cases of repeated, but unexplained blood clots.
+A doctor may request blood tests to check for a genetic blood clotting disorder.
+This may be necessary in cases of repeated unexplained blood clots.

-- control symptoms
+- gain control over the symptoms

-- restore blood flow
+- restore the blood flow

 - reduce and remove the thrombus

-Surgery for the effects of thrombosis will always be a medical emergency.
-It can involve directly accessing and unblocking an affected artery.
-In other cases, blood flow will be diverted or will completely bypass the blocked artery.
+The procedure can involve directly accessing and unblocking an affected artery.
+In other cases, the surgeon will divert blood flow or completely bypass the blocked artery.

-Inferior vena cava filters (IVC)
+Inferior vena cava filters

 Raising the affected leg